-Access My Info (AMI) is a project that can help answer these questions by assisting you in making legally binding data access requests to companies.
+Access My Info (AMI) is a project that can help answer these questions by assisting you in making data access requests to companies.
 AMI includes a web application that helps users send companies data access requests, and a research methodology designed to understand the responses companies make to these requests.
 Past AMI projects have shed light on how companies treat user data and contribute to digital privacy reforms around the world.

 What are data access requests?

 AMI has made personal data requests in jurisdictions around the world and found common patterns.

 Together with our partners in each jurisdiction, we have used Access My Info to set off a dialog between users, civil society, regulators, and companies.

 People who made data access requests encountered a range of barriers including: costs charged for access, identity verification procedures, and data transmission procedures.
 Based on these results recommendations were made for reducing barriers to access.

 Many companies failed to respond to requests.
 Companies that did reply often provided inconsistent information and guidance to users.

 Companies argued that IP addresses and geolocation records were not personal data and therefore that the companies were not required to give users access to this data.
 With these findings researchers opened a dialog with the Privacy Commissioner of Hong Kong about what constitutes personal data; this led to the Commissioner publicly asserting that IP address and geolocation information constituted personal data.

 South Korea has one of the most robust data protection regime in the world.
 However, researchers discovered very superficial compliance to data requests from companies.
 As a result a lawsuit was filed against a major Korean telecommunications company for failing to adequately respond to requests.
 As a result, Open Net Korea filed a lawsuit against Korea Telecom.
 On December 5, 2018, the trial court ruled in favor of Open Net Korea stating that the company must provide incoming call records to customers.
 Other data such as IP address logs were given during the course of the lawsuit.